 Naming Restrictions

-Avoid using characters that conflict with system or browser safety standards.
-The following special characters are not allowed in report names: < > / \ & % # { } [ ] | ^ ~ ` " ' ; : ? * +
+The following special characters cannot be used in report names: < > / \ & % # { } [ ] | ^ ~ ` " ' ; : ? * +

 Using “Save As” After Saving

-Once a report has been saved, clicking Save As creates a new copy of the report under a different name.
+After a report has been saved, clicking Save As creates a new report copy under a different name.
+This is useful when you want to preserve the original version while creating a variation.

 Best Practices and Tips